GrinonBarrett/Taksidos/To Do.md

 For this update:

 * Finish Languages.
-* Create a serpentine ooze creature as a greater servile.
+* Create a serpentine ooze creature.

 Next update: